CoryWBoris/AutoClip/README.md

 5. Restart or open Ableton Live
 6. In Ableton, select 'AutoClip' in the "Link|Tempo|Midi" tab, and make sure the input and output are set to 'None'.

 **Note**: You can add the 2 mentioned files from here to their respective folders as shown by my tutorial while Ableton is open or quit, but if Ableton is open, then you *will* have to restart Ableton for the selected control surface to go into effect.
 The reason being is that Ableton compiles python and loads python code into memory when Ableton starts, but not after it loads up.
-This means for you using the software that in order to update this script if and when it is updated, then you will have to restart Ableton to use the updated software.
+For you using the software, this means that in order to update this script if and when it is updated, then you will have to restart Ableton to use the updated software.

 ## How to use:
 1. In Arrangement View: Rename a Midi or Audio Track and then the names of every clip are **magically** changed to the name of their individual tracks + the number the clip is in order from left to right.
 Order is always maintained.